Skip to content

 Upon selecting the + New Storage button and specifying the desired storage type, a Storage entry is created.
 You can create Data Mart entities and model a data structure for your project prior to configuring the Storage.
 Note that Data Mart cannot be validated or published until the associated Storage is fully configured.

-Give the storage configuration a clear title, eg Redshift – dev database.
+Give the storage configuration a clear title, for example: AWS Redshift Dev Database.

 • Examples: us-east-1, eu-west-1, ap-southeast-1